top of page

 Another idea: plant plants that harbor beneficial insects!

-Here are a couple of links to vegetable gardening sites:
+Here are a couple of links for vegetable gardening sites:

 organic-gardening/vegtables